YunoHost-Apps/adguardhome_ynh/doc/ADMIN.md

 ### Authorize some public IP addresses

-Then you need to add the authorized public IP addresses.
+Then you can add some authorized public IP addresses.

 For example, to authorize the IPv4 of your home internet connexion, open <https://ip.yunohost.org/> and paste the showed IP in the allowlist.